shifted7/Lab02-UnitTesting/README.md

 ----

 ## Description
-This application has the functionality of an Automatic Teller Machine, allowing a user to check a fake balance, add money to the balance, and perform withdrawals.
+This application has the functionality of an Automatic Teller Machine, allowing a user to check a balance, add money to the balance, and perform withdrawals.

 ---